paazmaya/eslint-config-paazmaya/README.md

 ## Version history

+* `v3.1.0` (2016-11-12)
+  - Now there is ESLint `v3.10.2` already out.
+Updated all rules since previous release, namely three new rules
 * `v3.0.0` (2016-09-14)
   - Adding rules in use that are available in and up to [ESLint `v3.5.0`](http://eslint.org/blog/2016/09/eslint-v3.5.0-released), hence that is the minimum supported version
 * `v2.3.1` (2016-07-22)